LLNL/magpie/doc/README.faq.md

   I believe other locations have a much lower permutation of systems and/or situations, which make a command line tool more feasible.

-* Will you write a command line tool for Magpie someday?
+### Will you write a command line tool for Magpie someday?

   Maybe, it's not a high priority.

-* Can Magpie work with Big Data distros, such as those from Cloudera and Hortonworks?
+### Can Magpie work with Big Data distros, such as those from Cloudera and Hortonworks?

   I've never tested with them, so I don't know.
 It could if all the same files/scripts from the Apache releases are still there.

-* Why does Magpie work against Apache releases of Hadoop, Spark, etc. but not necessarily those from Cloudera and Hortonworks?
+### Why does Magpie work against Apache releases of Hadoop, Spark,
+  etc. but not necessarily those from Cloudera and Hortonworks?

   The reason is for somewhat legacy reasons.
-In the original scripts I wrote to support Hadoop (in a set of house made scripts before Magpie), I utilized the Hadoop scripts 'start-all.sh', 'start-dfs.sh', etc. to start and stop daemons on all nodes of an allocation.
+In the original scripts I wrote to support Hadoop (in a set of house-made scripts before Magpie), I utilized the Hadoop scripts 'start-all.sh', 'start-dfs.sh', etc. to start and stop daemons on all nodes of an allocation.
 These scripts had to be modified/patched, but the core of the scripts was unchanged.

-  Similar scripts also existed in Hbase, Spark, and other projects.
+### Similar scripts also existed in HBase, Spark, and other projects.

   When looking at a Cloudera distribution, I noticed that these scripts were removed from their distribution in favor of system